Standards and Regulations

 World Lottery Association

-In 2017, BCLC was re-certified at Level 4 for responsible gambling programs from the World Lottery Association (WLA).
-The WLA represents the interests of 150 members from 84 countries and BCLC is currently one of only seven jurisdictions in North America to achieve WLA Level 4 certification, the highest level of certification achievable, and our third consecutive time receiving it.
-Certification is valid for three years and BCLC will submit its application for re-certification in 2020.
+In 2020, BCLC was re-certified at Level 4 for responsible gambling programs from the World Lottery Association (WLA).
+The WLA represents the interests of members from lottery and gambling organizations from 84 countries.
+BCLC is currently one of only 13 jurisdictions in North America to achieve WLA Level 4 certification, the highest level of certification achievable, and our fourth consecutive time receiving it.
+Certification is valid for three years and BCLC will submit its application for re-certification in 2023.

 An international panel for the WLA's Responsible Gambling Framework awarded the certification for policies and procedures in accordance with its Responsible Gambling Principles.